mriiiron/wesa/README.md

 WESA - WebGL-based Engine of Sprite Animation
 -----------------------------------------------

-A successor of [aero-engine-3d](https://github.com/mriiiron/aero-engine-d3d).
-From C++ to JavaScript, from DirectX to WebGL.

 ### Simple and Light-weighted

 Perhaps the simplest and lightest (14KB, currently) solution for turning your brilliant idea into old-school style, pixel-friendly sprite animations being displayed on the web.